 In some cases, older doors are ill-fitting or warped.
 Refinishing in a new stain color will not correct this.
 Also, if you have external hinges, you are left with the holes to deal with, should you choose to change to internal hinges.

-A do-it-yourselfer, or cabinet refacing specialist, removes old doors, false fronts and drawer fronts, attaches veneer made of natural wood or laminate on top of a wood substrate to the frame and then replaces the doors and drawer fronts completely with materials in a matching color.
+A do-it-yourselfer, or cabinet refacing specialist, removes old doors, false fronts, and drawer fronts, applies veneer made of natural wood or laminate on top of a wood substrate to the frame and then replaces with doors and drawer fronts completely with materials in a matching color.